 I introduced Wynwood Walls earlier for their vibrant murals, but there’s also a great seafood restaurant nearby.
 The name is Mignonette Miami.
 Reservations are suggested as this place is busy.

-For appetizers, I recommend trying a sampler plate of the oysters, so you can get tastes of the different selection from West coast to East coast.
+For appetizers, I recommend trying a sampler plate of the oysters, so you can get tastes of the different selections from West coast to East coast.
 Each oyster was fresh and excellent.
 We also tried their clam chowder and Lobster Deviled Eggs, and my highlight was definitely the chowder!
 It was probably the best chowder I ever had.
 For entrees, each one of us got the lobster roll and it was absolutely delicious.
-Their portion of lobster was very generous, and crusty bread was delightful.
-For the dessert, I strongly recommend you to try their bread pudding!
+Their portion of lobster was very generous, and the crusty bread was delightful.
+For dessert, I strongly recommend you try their bread pudding!
 It was a butterscotch bread pudding with cayenne whipped cream, and the flavors were to die for.

 210 NE 18th St, Miami, FL 33132